The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Starting point

 The WHW starts in Fort William.
 There are direct trains and buses from Glasgow to Fort William.
 The bus ride takes about 3 hours, while the train is a bit slower and takes almost 4 hours.
 You can also take a trian or bus from Edinburgh.
-The ride from Edinburgh to Fort William takes about 5 hours.
+The journey to Fort William from Edinburgh takes about 5 hours.

 Ending point